Daenara/capacitor-plugin-mlkit-barcode-scanner/README.md

   * NO_CAMERA_PERMISSION
   * JSON_EXCEPTION
   * PLATFORM_NOT_SUPPORTED
+  * UNKNOWN_ERROR (thrown on android in case an error without message happens, should never actually occur)

 | Param          | Type                                            | Description                      |
 | -------------- | ----------------------------------------------- | -------------------------------- |